carriercomm/awesomud/README.md

 # Running (with daemontools)

-To start the scheduler service (with daemontools):
+To start the scheduler service:

 ```
 supervise utils/service/scheduler